genral-walker/MyPQuest/README.md

 # MyPQuest
  A web app for practising CBT pass questions.
+ Built using the MVC pattern.

  ## Target Audience:
  Nigerian secondary school students transitioning to tertiary institutions.